The British Museum holds and cares for human remains from around the world.

-A publication on the British Museum’s approach to the issues surrounding the inclusion of human remains in museum collections and possible solutions to the dilemmas relating to their curation, storage, access management and display.
+A collection of essays, Regarding the Dead: Human Remains in the British Museum details the issues surrounding human remains in museum collections, offering possible solutions to the dilemmas relating to their curation, storage, access management and display.